Trying to plan where to be when? Check out these festivals in South East Asia in March!

 Bali Spirit Festival – Ubud, Bali

-- An annual celebration of yoga, dance and music, the Bali Spirit Festival is a popular event taking place over 4 days and 5 nights in the artistic hub of Bali, Ubud.
+An annual celebration of yoga, dance and music, the Bali Spirit Festival is a popular event taking place over four days and five nights in the artistic hub of Bali, Ubud.
 Mixing indigenous Indonesian culture with international live performance, the event is a tribute to creative and spiritual diversity.
-With over 95 yoga, dance and music workshops your creative and spiritual side will be stirred as you brush shoulders with inspirational gurus and experts from many different artistic fields.
+With over 100 yoga, dance and music workshops your creative and spiritual side will be stirred as you brush shoulders with inspirational gurus and experts from many different artistic fields.
 Nightly world music concerts, with renowned artists performing everything from gospel to salsa to afro beats ensure a musical feast for all attendees!
-The festival expects over 4,500 people present on the sprawling lawns of its atmospheric outdoor venue.

 Nyepi – Bali, Indonesia

-- Nyepi is an important event across Bali in March, which commemorates the ‘Hindu Day of Silence’ from 6am to 6pm.
+Nyepi is an important event across Bali in March, which commemorates the ‘Hindu Day of Silence’ for 24 hours, starting at 6am.
 The date also marks the start of the Hindu New Year.
 You’ll find business and restaurants closed during the daytime as the whole island observes this religious time of self-reflection and contemplation.
-Bali’s usually bustling streets and beachs remain empty as there are restrictions on travelling, entertainment, eating, working and even talking on this significant day.
-Although primarily a Hindu festival, non-Hindu residents also respect the occasion and even tourists are also expected to observe the rules.
+Bali’s usually bustling streets and beaches remain empty as there are restrictions on travelling, entertainment, eating, working and even talking on this significant day.
+Although primarily a Hindu festival, non-Hindu residents are also expected to respect the occasion and even tourists are also expected to observe the rules.
 Bali’s only airport is also closed for the entire day.

 St. Patrick’s Day – Ireland and South East Asia